elixir-lang/elixir-lang.github.com/_posts/2022-10-05-my-future-with-elixir-set-theoretic-types.markdown

 We also have a data-structure called atoms in Elixir.
 They uniquely represent a value which is given by their own name.
 Such as `:sunday` or `:banana`.
 You can think of the type `atom()` as the set of all atoms.
 In addition, we can think of the values `:sunday` and `:banana` as subtypes of `atom()`, as they are contained in the set of all atoms. `:sunday` and `:banana` are also known as singleton types (as they are made up of only one value).

 In fact, we could even consider each integer to be a singleton type that belongs to the `integer()` set.
-The choice of which values will become singletons in our typesystem will strongly depend on the trade-offs we defined in the previous sections.
+The choice of which values will become singletons in our type system will strongly depend on the trade-offs we defined in the previous sections.

 Furthermore, the type system has to be gradual, as any typed Elixir code would have to interact with untyped Elixir code.